Analysis | Trump: I hope that the Supreme Court ends Obamacare

 “But your plan was to repeal and replace,” Stahl replied.
 “And if the Supreme Court finishes Obamacare, there will be all these people stranded because there’s no replacement.”

 “No, there won’t,” Trump insisted.
-“We will make a deal and we will have a great health-care plan — ”
+“We will make a deal, and we will have a great health-care plan — ”

 “But you keep saying that,” Stahl interjected.